entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 13. Preorbital depression: absent (0); present (1).
 > Zhang and Young (1992), Character 11; Zhu (1996), Character 45; Jia *et al.* (2010), Character 6; Pan *et al.* (2018), Character 45; Wang and Zhu (2018), Character 13; Liu *et al*.
 (2023), Character 13; Plax and Lukševičs (2023), Character 13; Luo *et al*.
 (2025), Character 13.

+> - Xue: The state of *Kujdanowiaspis* in this character should be coded as "not applicable".

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 0.